© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Twmpan Castle Mound is a scheduled monument protected by Cadw under reference BR054.
 View the official record →

-Twmpan Castle Mound is a motte forming part of the medieval defensive landscape of Breconshire in south Wales.
+Twmpan Castle Mound is a motte, a form of medieval fortification characteristic of Norman settlement in Wales, located in Breconshire.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR054.

 Twmpan Castle Mound dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Twmpan Castle Mound is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR054.